SuyashGupte/3k-generic-job-profile/JDs.md

 About The Role

 An exciting career opportunity has arisen to join us at the Barnet Integrated Clinical Service (BICS).
 BICS is a mental health and wellbeing service for children, young people and their families who live in the London Borough of Barnet.
 BICS are based within the local authority and provides evidence-based individual, group, and family therapy to children, young people and their families (CYPF).
 It also shares online podcasts and video workshops, alongside live workshops and train the trainer session on mental health and wellbeing.
-BICS has collaborative and effective working relationships with colleagues in Early Help, Children‚Äôs Social Care, NHS CAMHS, schools and other agencies.
+BICS has collaborative and effective working relationships with colleagues in Early Help, Children‚s Social Care, NHS CAMHS, schools and other agencies.

 As an Assistant Psychologist you will play a key role in supporting the Head of Service, Assistant Head of Service and Clinical Managers with collecting, analysing and disseminating performance data to ensure the effectiveness and efficiency of the service.
 Under supervision, you will also support delivery of evidence-based early interventions for children and young people.